jeffwright13/pytest-tui/README.md

 ## Contributing
 Contributions are very welcome.
 Please run pyflakes and black on any code before submitting a PR.

-I have tried to make the TUIs as clean as possible, but I am not a UI expert and I am sure many improvements could be made.
+I have tried to make the TUIs and the HTML page as clean as possible, but I am not a UI expert and I am sure many improvements could be made.
 If you are slick with user interfaces, I would love some help!

 ## License
 Distributed under the terms of the MIT license, "pytest-tui" is free and open source software.